 Why should we try again to have a budget?
 We tried previously to have a budget and we couldn’t make it work.

 Having a budget that works may take longer than some people expect.
-Many people make a number of mistakes before they learn how to use a budget successfully.
-Learning takes time.
+Many people make a number of mistakes before they learn how to budget properly.
+Learning to budget properly takes time.
 Meeting with a family financial counselor to discuss budgeting problems may shorten the learning period.
-After most people learn how to use a budget successfully, it is doubtful that they would be comfortable in the future without having a budget.
+After most people learn how to budget properly, it is doubtful that they would be comfortable in the future without having a budget.

 We don’t know anything about budgeting, so how can we learn to make a budget work for us?

 A budget can work for you, but first you have to take the time that is necessary to develop a budget that fits your family.
 Getting started on developing a budget is relatively simple.